This is Part 3 of “On The Tiger Trail” “How I Spent My Winter on Photo-Safaris in Northern India”

 On my own winter set of safaris we had just gotten through the gates at Bandargavh one morning, and the line of jeeps were proceeding into the center of the park were all clustered together.
 Three tigers (a mother and two nearly full grown cubs) were spotted across a distant field, making their way towards us through the jungle and clearings.
 The jeeps stopped to observe, and spread out along the road (they are not allowed to leave the road), each waited trying to anticipate where exactly the tigers would approach close (if at all).
 Normally the presence of the jeeps has little to no effect on the path of the tigers, they know they are the boss here and do and go where they want (one exception is that females with young cubs are much more shy and often will elect to just hide in the thick part of the jungle and not come out or expose themselves in order to protect the cubs).

 In this case the female appeared to get angry and irritated by the handful of jeeps that were blocking the part of the road she wanted to cross.
-I was concentrating on trying to get a clear shot of her two offspring, when suddenly I heard a tremendous roar from the left, and out of the corner of my left eye saw a flash of orange flying through the air, paws and claws out heading towards a group of the jeeps just a bit down the path.
+I was concentrating on trying to get a clear shot of her two offspring, when suddenly I heard a tremendous roar from the right, and out of the corner of my right eye I saw a flash of orange flying through the air, paws and claws out heading towards a group of the jeeps just a bit down the path.
 It certainly got my attention… and if I was in the direct path of that pissed-off pussycat I reckon it would have put fear into my heart.

 While I don’t panic, that roar has a direct effect on the fight or flight responses hardwired into the tiny remnant part of our monkey brains that we evolved from.
 Luckily it was only a mock charge.
-But the truth I have learned about the above incident is likely more subtle, its not that she was ticked off by the presence of the jeeps, its more likely someone in a jeep pointed their arm out at her.
-In talking with a local naturalist, who knows the personality of pretty much every tiger in the park, he said that he knew which tiger it was just by the behavior, and apparently she learned it as a cub from her own mother – just point at her, she takes it as a direct threat and she will charge!
+But the truth I have learned about the above incident is likely more subtle, it’s not that she was ticked off by the presence of the jeeps, it’s more likely someone in a jeep pointed their arm out at her.
+In talking with a local naturalist, who knows the personality of pretty much every tiger in the park, he said that he knew which tiger it was just by the behaviour, and apparently she learned it as a cub from her own mother – just point at her, she takes it as a direct threat and she will charge!

 For the record, tigers can leap a good thirty feet, and one single swipe of a paw can take off several of your fingers… as evidenced by the most famous tiger attack video in all of India: